 If the offending team scores during the time that the player should have been still serving their penalty (prior to the normal expiration of the penalty), the goal shall be disallowed.
+(Rule 11.4.a)

 If the player returned to the ice prematurely of their own accord and that team scores, the goal shall be disallowed in all cases.
+(Rule 14.10.b)